ceph/ceph/doc/cephfs/nfs.rst

 - Per running ganesha daemon, FSAL_CEPH can only export one Ceph file system although multiple directories in a Ceph file system may be exported.
+- POSIX ACLs are not supported
+- NFSv4 ACLs are not supported

 Exporting over NFS clusters deployed using rook
 ===============================================